DORA vs IEC 62443

 What It Is

-The Digital Operational Resilience Act (DORA), formally Regulation (EU) 2022/2554, is an EU-wide regulatory framework enacted on December 14, 2022, fully applying from January 17, 2025.
+The Digital Operational Resilience Act (DORA), formally Regulation (EU) 2022/2554, is an EU-wide regulatory framework enacted on December 14, 2022, fully applicable since January 17, 2025.
 It targets digital operational resilience for 20 financial entity types—like banks, insurers, and crypto providers—plus critical ICT third-party providers (CTPPs).
 DORA uses a risk-based, proportional approach to counter ICT disruptions including cyberattacks and system failures.

 Key Components